webOSpinn/MinecraftDataPacks/README.md

 ### Changelog
 * 2020-09-06:
+  * Updated to work with 1.15
+    * Updated pack format to 5
+    * Updated screenshots with new textures
   * Updated to work with 1.14
     * Changed Dyes names
     * Updated screenshots with new textures